giampaolo/psutil/docs/faq.rst

 PID reuse
 ^^^^^^^^^

 Operating systems recycle PIDs.
-A :class:`Process` object obtained at time *T* may refer to a completely different process at time *T+N* if the original process terminated and a new one was assigned the same PID.
+A :class:`Process` object obtained now may later refer to a different process if the original one terminated and a new one was assigned the same PID.

 **How psutil handles this:**